Darock-Studio/Darock-Bili/README_en.md

 ### TestFlight
 [Here](https://testflight.apple.com/join/TbuBT6ig)

-## 🙌Contribute
+## 🙌Contribution
-It is Welcomed to open issues and pull requests to help us get better.
+It is welcomed to open issues and pull requests to help us get better.

-View contribute/develop document at [/doc/dev](/doc/dev)
+View contribution/development documents at [/doc/dev](/doc/dev)

 <details><summary>Some unreasonable code clip in this project</summary>